Healthy and Safety Notes to reassure our Guests during this unprecedented season.

-A Storybook Inn is the only Select Registry Inn in Central Kentucky, the Horse Capital of the World.
+A Storybook Inn is the oldest Select Registry Inn in Central Kentucky, the Horse Capital of the World.
 Though our guests come from all over the planet, we also count it a privilege to serve our local businesses and horse farms as exquisite accommodation for their overnight guests.

 We are told by the locals that do happen to discover us that “A Storybook Inn is a gem!”